Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 ## Programming the PIC-IoT Wx Development Board

-### Installing the Development Tools
+### 1. Install the Development Tools

 Embedded software development tools from Microchip need to be pre-installed in order to properly program the PIC-IoT Wx Development Board and provision it for use with Microsoft Azure IoT services.

-Click this link for the setup procedure: [Development Tools Installation](Dev_Tools_Install.md)
+Click this link for the setup procedure: [Development Tools Installation](./Dev_Tools_Install.md)

-### Connecting to Azure IoT Central `(Preferred Method)`
+### 2. Connect Device to Azure IoT Services

+- a.
+IoT Central (`Preferred Method`)

     [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central) is an IoT application platform that reduces the burden and cost of developing, managing, and maintaining enterprise-grade IoT solutions.
 Choosing to build with IoT Central gives you the opportunity to focus time, money, and energy on transforming your business with IoT data, rather than just maintaining and updating a complex and continually evolving IoT infrastructure.

     The web UI lets you quickly connect devices, monitor device conditions, create rules, and manage millions of devices and their data throughout their life cycle.
 Furthermore, it enables you to act on device insights by extending IoT intelligence into line-of-business applications.

-Click this link for the programming procedure: [Connecting the PIC-IoT Wx Development Board to Azure IoT Central](PIC_IoT_Central.md)
+    Click this link for the programming procedure: [Connecting the PIC-IoT Wx Development Board to Azure IoT Central](./PIC_IoT_Central.md)

-### Connecting to Azure IoT Hub
+- b.
+IoT Hub

     [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
 You can use Azure IoT Hub to build IoT solutions with reliable and secure communications between millions of IoT devices and a cloud-hosted solution backend.
 You can connect virtually any device to IoT Hub.

     IoT Hub supports communications both from the device to the cloud and from the cloud to the device.
 IoT Hub supports multiple messaging patterns such as device-to-cloud telemetry, file upload from devices, and request-reply methods to control your devices from the cloud.
 IoT Hub monitoring helps you maintain the health of your solution by tracking events such as device creation, device failures, and device connections.

-IoT Hub capabilities help you build scalable, full-featured IoT solutions such as managing industrial equipment used in manufacturing, tracking valuable assets in healthcare, and monitoring office building usage.
+    IoT Hub's capabilities help you build scalable, full-featured IoT solutions such as managing industrial equipment used in manufacturing, tracking valuable assets in healthcare, and monitoring office building usage.

-Click this link for the programming procedure: [Connecting the Microchip PIC-IoT Wx Development Board to Azure IoT Hub](PIC_IoT_Hub.md)
+    Click this link for the programming procedure: [Connecting the Microchip PIC-IoT Wx Development Board to Azure IoT Hub](./PIC_IoT_Hub.md)

 ## References